Ukraine war set to divide as India hosts G20 foreign ministers

 Blinken also warned Wang against providing "material support" to Russia's faltering war effort, as is speculated in Washington.
 Beijing denies any such intention.

-Blinken was also expected to meet on Friday his counterparts from the Quad group -- Japan, Australia and India -- that is seen as a bulwark against China in the Asia-Pacific region.
+Blinken was also expected on Friday to meet his counterparts from the Quad group, which includes the United States, Japan, Australia and India, and is seen as a bulwark against China in the Asia-Pacific region.

+Japan's foreign ministry said the meeting would affirm the bloc's "commitment to strengthening a free and open international order based on the rule of law".

 Awkward hosts